 What is the right thing to do with your old iron, radio, and kettle?
 They can’t go in your recyclables and taking them to the dump is a hassle.
 Perfectly sized for the household bin, this is where 90% of them end up.
 Valuable and finite resources getting lost to landfill.

 This project looked at the end of life of electrical products and designed alternative ways to make the most of the material that they embody.
 There is no one-size-fits-all solution to this problem, to demonstrate this we designed three toasters; The Realist, the Pragmatist and The Optimist, each demonstrating a different strategy to creating circular material flows.

-The early project research was inspired by the ideas of industrial ecology, cradle to cradle and decoupled growth.
-We identified electrical products as our target and set out to ‘design out waste’.
-Reality hit when we visited an electrical product recycling centre, products were dumped by lorries then thrown on a conveyor belt and dropped through an industrial shredder.
+The early project research was inspired by the ideas of industrial ecology, Cradle to Cradle and decoupled growth.
+We identified electrical products as our target and started trying to design out waste.
+Reality hit when we visited an electrical product recycling centre.
+Products were dumped by lorries then thrown on a conveyor belt and dropped through an industrial shredder.
 Whole products go in one end and flakes about 1cm square come out of the other.

 This was a bit of a shock and revealed a hard truth, that there is no point designing a product for disassembly if it is going to go through a shredder.
-It also highlighted what was at the heart of the problem; the division between manufacturer and recycler.
+It also highlighted what was at the heart of the problem; the complete seperation between manufacturer and recycler.

 Even with the best design for end of life, there would be no financial motivation for the manufacturer to change when it is only the recycler that will profit from this.
 The manufacturer’s primary motivation is to design for quick and cheap assembly, with little need to think about an end of life strategy.